Octarium is an exceptionally talented ensemble with stunning voices, synergy and stage presence to spare

 Lee Hartman - KC Metropolis

-Beginning in 2006, Octarium expanded its audience by releasing a series of finely-crafted recordings.
-Produced by Octarium’s own label, Octarium has released four CDs; the self-titled debut release in 2006, Hodie in 2007, Essentials in 2008 and Modern Masters in November 2009.
-Digital distribution through online purveyors such as iTunes has allowed Octarium to reach a new generation of choral music lovers; the developing choral singer.
-Essentials, was developed with this next generation in mind; a collection of a cappella music all lovers of the choral art should know, Essentials is designed for students who are learning to love the art as well as former students who want to be reminded how beautiful choral music can be.
-Modern Masters, music of living composers, chosen for Octarium by the composers themselves, was designed to highlight overlooked choral works and help them find their way into the choral music lexicon; find their way into history.
+The group has produced four finely-crafted recordings.
+The self-titled debut was released in 2006.
+Hodie (2007) is a selection of sacred and secular holiday music.
+Essentials (2008) is a collection of a cappella music all lovers of the choral art should know.
+Essentials is designed for students who are learning to love the art as well as former students who want to be reminded how beautiful choral music can be.
+Modern Masters (2009) includes music of living composers chosen for Octarium by the composers themselves.
+Modern Masters was designed to highlight overlooked choral works and help them find their way into the choral music lexicon; find their way into history.

 Octarium was founded in 2003 by Krista Lang Blackwood, the current artistic director.
 As the director of choirs at a large Kansas City church, Blackwood hired eight section leaders to support her choral program in 2001.
 As the program developed, the section leaders formed an octet to provide music at special liturgies.
 As the octet rehearsed and performed together, a remarkable thing began to happen: musical synergy.
 The singers began to read each other’s minds; taking unplanned breaths together, phrasing identically and beautifully without discussing it first and creating impromptu choral dynamics in rehearsal and performance.
 This kind of artistry inspired Blackwood to expand beyond the walls of the church.
-Since its first season, Octarium has expanded its scope but never changed its vision and mission;
+Octarium produced a subscription season, performed at the national American Choral Directors Association convention and initiated an educational outreach program.

 Octarium is Latin for “Eight as One,” and the name defines our mission: Eight Singers, One Choral Voice.